Are you considering Labiaplasty or a non-surgical MonaLisa Touch Vaginal Rejuvenation?

 Labial hypertrophy (when your labia is abnormally large or misshapen) typically affects the labia minor or the inner lips of the vagina.
 Contrary to popular myths, abnormally large labia tissues are NOT caused or worsened by masturbation or illnesses.
 Some women have them, and some women don’t.

 If you find that your labia is abnormally large or misshapen, you might be considering a Labiaplasty procedure or the non-surgical vaginal and labia skin tightening treatment – MonaLisa Touch.

-A large or misshapen labia can effect women in a variety of different ways.
+A large or misshapen labia can affect women in a variety of different ways.
 If YOU are concerned about your labia skin, you may experience:

 - Proneness to Chronic Infections

 - Discomfort or self-consciousness during intimacy or sexual intercourse

 On the other hand, you may be one of the many women who have not experienced any discomfort but feel overly self-consciousness about the outward appearance of your vagina or the effects it has on your self-image, or your sex life and quality of life in general.

 This is what typically leads some women to consider a Labiaplasty surgery, a surgical procedure which reshapes or reduces the labia skin to improve comfort levels or freedom to wear certain types of clothing, lingerie or swimwear.
 There is also a vaginal laser option, which can help refine or tighten some of the skin in the labia area.